Lobosque/rise/README.md

 });
 ```

+When a route is not found, the action `404` of the controller `pages` will be called.

 View
 ---
 View are represented by a template (html file using [handlebars]) and a corresponding javascript function that will call it.